-The laying of the keel of a ship is one of the significant dates in that ship’s life.2 The date in effect marks the birth of the ship.
-After a gap since 1998 when the keel was laid for Her Majesty’s Canadian Ship (HMCS) Summerside, on 9 June 2016 the keel was laid for the future HMCS Harry DeWolf, first of the patrol vessels of the Arctic and Offshore Patrol Ship (AOPS) project3 being built for the Royal Canadian Navy (RCN).
-Further keel-layings for AOPS have followed.
-Soon the keel will be laid for the first ship of the Joint Support Ship (JSS) project, the future HMCS Protecteur.
+The laying of the keel1 of a ship is one of the significant dates in that ship’s life.2 The date in effect marks the birth of the ship.
+After a gap since 1998 when the keel was laid for Her Majesty’s Canadian Ship (HMCS) Summerside, on 9 June 2016 the keel was laid for the future HMCS Harry DeWolf, first of the patrol vessels of the Arctic and Offshore Patrol Ship (AOPS) project3 being built for the Royal Canadian Navy (RCN) as part of the National Shipbuilding Strategy.
+On 16 January 2020, a ceremony at Seaspan Shipyard Vancouver marked the keel-laying of the first ship of the Joint Support Ship (JSS) project, the future HMCS Protecteur.

 A keel-laying ceremony is an informal affair arranged, for the most part, by the ship’s builder.
 Traditionally, after people gather and a short address is made, a section of keel is lowered into place onto a cradle on the ways.
 The sponsor of the ship7 or senior naval representative then declares the keel “well and truly laid.”
 8 Mementoes (e.g., silver plates, silver hammers) may be presented – these become part of the official artifacts of the ship.
 A keel-laying ceremony traditionally invites good luck in the construction of the ship and throughout her life.
 Chaplains of various faiths say a few words of blessing that the ship may be protected, and older customs may take place.
 Elders of first nations may attend.
 In some navies, one custom has the senior naval representative laying a silver dollar under the keel before it is laid.
 In other navies, a coin may be laid by the sponsor or the youngest or oldest tradesperson of the shipyard.
 In the US Navy, the sponsor may be invited to weld her initials onto a metal plate which is placed in the ship.
 A silver hammer may be used to drive a silver nail into the keel.
 Whatever the custom, the intent is to keep the ceremony short, simple and in accordance with the traditions of the sea.9